Types of vaginal cancer

 This type of vaginal cancer is harder to diagnose than squamous cell cancer.
 The cancer is more likely to be hidden inside the vaginal canal.
 It is sometimes difficult for doctors to tell whether this type of cancer started in the vagina, or started in a nearby organ and then spread into the vagina.
 This type of vaginal cancer can occur in young women.

-There are 4 main types of adenocarcinoma of the vagina.
+There are 4 main types of adenocarcinoma of the vagina, which you can read about below.
 They are

 Clear cell cancer is a rare type of adenocarcinoma of the vagina.
 This only occurs in young women whose mothers took a drug called diethylstilbestrol (DES) when they were pregnant.
 These cancers usually look like polyps.
 It can occur in women in their teens and 20s.
 As it is now more than 35 years since DES was used in pregnancy, these cancers are becoming even rarer.